Home » Blog » Technology » Comparison » Difference Between NAS Vs SAN & Which is Right for Business

 2. Storage area network will need the purchase of storage, computing, and networking hardware.
 It will also have IT costs that are associated with maintenance and installation.

-3. SANS are much more cost-efficient at larger scales.
+3. SANS is much more cost-efficient at larger scales.
 Smaller-scale implementations make it harder to justify the upfront prices.

 1. The performance of NAS is limited to the network it is connected to.